Logical Synchrony and the bittide Mechanism: Multiclock networks

 \begin{thm} Suppose $\mathcal{C}$ is a cycle in a realizable multiclock network.
 Then $\lambda_\mathcal{C} \geq 0$. \end{thm} \begin{proof} This follows immediately from Theorem~\ref{thm:cycles} and Definition~\ref{defn:realizable}. \end{proof}

 That is, a realizable multiclock network has the important physical property that all round-trip times are nonnegative.
 The monotonic property of $\theta$ implies that this holds in both localticks and wall-clock time.
 No matter what path a frame takes around the network, it cannot arrive back at its starting point before it was sent.
 However, it is possible, within the class of realizable networks defined so far, for this sum to be equal to zero.
 In this case one would have a frame arrive at the time it is sent.
 This would require some pathological conditions on the clocks.
+This is an extreme case corresponding to the limit where frames spend zero time in the FIFOs, which in a physical network would require that the link have zero link latency.
+For example, in the case of a length 2 cycle between nodes $i$ and $j$, we would need $\theta_j(t) = \theta_i(t) + \lambda_\itoj$ and $\theta_i(t) = \theta_j(t) + \lambda_{\jtoi}$, which would give $\lambda_\itoj = \lambda_\jtoi$.
+Since the clocks are related by integer constants, they tick at exactly the same times.